MichaelWarmbier/NeoTock/README.md

 * An accurate and low powered clock with options for military time and second display.
 * Up to two clocks supported per running application.
-* An adjustable and automatic alarm with customizable audio.
+* An easy to use alarm with customizable audio.
+* An easy to use timer with customizable audio.

 ##### <p align="center"> Feature list not final, more to be added</p>